 Credits at Pitt

-If selected you participate, you'll work with your academic advisor to determine how the tripos that you take will apply to your degree requirements.
-You will receive 10 Pitt credits for each trips (5 per term, 30 credits total).
+If selected to participate, you'll work with your academic advisor to determine how the tripos that you take will apply to your degree requirements.
+You will receive 10 Pitt credits for each tripos (5 per term, 30 credits total).
 Grading is on a S/NC basis.

 While at Cambridge, you will have the opportunity to engage in research with faculty from across the College.
 Research opportunities cannot be arranged before you arrive in Cambridge and are not guaranteed, but students in the past have almost always been able to find opportunities that meet their interests.